Hemaolle/web-chat/README.md

 # Web-chat

-A simple Slack clone with a Clojure backend and a React client
+A simple Slack clone with a Clojure backend and a React client.
+Demo: https://leppaaho-web-chat.herokuapp.com/.

 ## Requirements